Sabi Star Lithium Mine

 Meaning: Communities reported increased dust and noise from heavy trucking,

-Communities reported increased dust and noise from heavy trucking, adversely affecting health and education for children near the mine for those that remained and were not relocated.
-Further there were reports of odours and chemical pollution emanating from mine wastewater dams have raised public health and environmental concerns
+Communities reported increased dust and noise from heavy trucking, adversely affecting the health and education of children living near the mine, who were not relocated.
+There were also reports of odours and chemical pollution emanating from mine wastewater dams, raising public health and environmental concerns.

 Year: 2024Countries: ZimbabweRelated: Sabi Star Lithium Mine